Enterprise Boll Weevils

 The Enterprise Boll Weevils were a minor league baseball team based in Enterprise, Alabama.
-Preceded by the 1936 Enterprise Browns of the Class D level Alabama-Florida League, the Boll Weevils played as members Alabama State League from 1947 to 1950 and the Alabama-Florida League in 1951 and 1952, winning the 1950 league pennant.
-The Boll Weevils hosted home minor league games at Peanut Stadium.
+The "Boll Weevils" played as members of the Class D level Alabama State League from 1947 to 1950 and the renamed Alabama-Florida League in 1951 and 1952, winning the 1950 league pennant.
+The 1936 Enterprise Browns played one season in the Alabama-Florida League, preceding the Boll Weevils.

+Enterprise teams hosted home minor league games at Peanut Stadium.

 History

+1936 Alabama-Florida League

 Minor league baseball in Enterprise, Alabama began in the 1936 season.
 The Enterprise Browns became members of the eight–team Class D level Alabama-Florida League.
 The Abbeville Red Sox, Andalusia Reds, Dothan Boll Weevils, Ozark Cardinals, Panama City Papermakers, Troy Trojans and Union Springs Springers joined Enterprise in beginning league play on May 12, 1936.

 The Browns placed second in the 1936 Alabama–Florida League regular season standings.
 With a record of 64–46, playing under managers Shovel Hodge and Vic Walker, the Browns qualified for the playoffs after finishing 4.0 games behind the first place Troy Trojans in the final standings.
 In the playoffs, Enterprise defeated the Ozark Cardinals two games to none.
 The Enterprise Browns then defeated the Dothan Boll Weevils in a one game playoff.
 In another one game playoff, Enterprise lost to Andalusia and were eliminated.
 Pitcher Joe Bingham of Enterprise led the Alabama–Florida League with 20 wins and 169 strikeouts, while teammate Jim Tennant led the league with 97 RBI.
 The Enterprise franchise did not return to play in the 1937 Alabama-Florida League.